 It’s easy to watch videos and see the difference between a boat’s side-to-side roll when the Seakeeper is unlocked (on or stabilizing) and locked (off or not stabilizing).
 But is that real?
-How do we determine 80% roll elimination vs. 95% roll elimination?
+How do we determine 80% roll reduction vs. 95% roll reduction?
 Is there more that goes into it?

 Let’s go way back to Seakeeper’s beginnings.
 We had all these same questions.
 We had to find a way to measure performance that was consistent and accurate while also making predictions about future installations.
 Of course, that didn’t exist – so we built it.
-Our proprietary sizing program is how we’re able to predict performance.
-It’s how we know which unit, or combination of units, will achieve the highest stabilization.
+Our proprietary sizing program is how we’re able to provide accurate performance predictions.
+It’s how we know which unit, or a combination of units, will achieve the highest stabilization.
 And it’s how you can be sure your days of rolling on the water are long gone.

 The proper Seakeeper sizing above is what can guarantee high performance.
-Undersized boats won’t come close to achieving the 95% roll elimination numbers we like to see, so we only recommend installations that are going to “wow” you when you step on board, and we’ve got the results to prove it!
+An undersized Seakeeper configuration won’t come close to achieving the 95% roll reduction numbers we like to see, so we only recommend installations that are going to “wow” you when you step onboard, and we’ve got the results to prove it!
 Using our Sea Trial Mobile App, performance is recorded for 10 minutes with the Seakeeper off and 10 minutes with it on.
 It then calculates the roll reduction percentage based on the reduction at the boat’s natural roll period.
-Depending on the sea conditions, Roll Elimination percentages can vary, but will always impress you.
+Depending on the sea conditions, roll reduction percentages can vary, but will always impress you.
 Generally, the roll reduction percentage for any given boat will decrease as wave height increases.

 If you want to see some of those results, check out our Sea Trial page.
 From there, you can narrow your results down by boat brand, boat size, Seakeeper model, wave height, and performance.
 If your particular brand/model isn’t listed, there are other comparable installations for which you can find reports.